LangQin0422/algo_notes/algorithms.md

 dp[i][k][1] = Math.max(dp[i-1][k][1], dp[i-1][k-1][0] - prices[i])
 ```

-This DP structure can aplly to all buy & sell stock problem with small modification.
+This DP structure can be applied to all buy & sell stock problem with small modification.

 # Backtracking